NMB-Court-Team/DontDoIt/README.md

 You can just search for videos so that you can easily know how to play.

+## Config

+### config/game_settings.yml
+Include:
+- text display config
+- team selection item config
+- ore gen config
+- ingame settings
+You can modify the ingame settings use command `/criteria settings set` before game start.
+So usually you don't have to edit this file.

+### config/criteria.yml

+Some of the criteria is dynamically modified by plugin so you can only switch them on/off at ingame settings.
+If you need to add some criteria, please maintain the exact formatting.

+Exrta Notes:

+- Some of the criteria can add `reversed: true` indicate the reversed version, it xor reversed at the end, e.g. reversed have rotten flesh in inventory equals no rotten flesh in inventory.
+- Items, Blocks related criteria can use `*` to indicate any Item or Block, use `#` to indicate Item Tags and Block Tags, e.g.`#leaves`, `#pickaxes`.
+- Use `,` to split items, repersent Any Of the item will trigger the criterion.
+- Use `*` repersent Any Entity, use `/` repersent no sourse, which also included in Any Entity.
+- `damage_type` and `effect` also use `*` indicate any of the type can trigger.
+- Use `..` represent number range, like `3..` means x≥3, `5..6` means 5≤x≤6
+- More info in `criteria.yml` (in chinese)

 ## Supported Languages

 - Chinese